Money Saving Strategies

 - Maintenance policies

-Ensure you understand the cancellation policy before reserving.
-Many rental property contracts include an option for trip insurance.
-Trip insurance, which ordinarily costs ranges from 1% - 5% of the standard vacation rental cost, provides vacationers with reimbursement of their vacation costs (and subsequent vacation property costs) for any days missed a result of personal medical-related emergencies or weather, in addition to hurricane evacuation expenses, such as a unforeseen hotel stay or additional gas.
+Cancellation policies vary with each property.
+You'll probably be offered trip insurance.
+Trip insurance, which generally costs ranges from 1% - 5% of the standard rental price, provides vacationers with reimbursement of their vacation costs (and subsequent rental costs) for any days missed as a consequence of personal health-related emergencies or weather, as well as hurricane evacuation expenses, such as a unexpected motel stay or additional gas.

 Know Who to Call

 Put the rental manager's contact information into your cell phone and wallet for quick access to answers during your visit.